EvilCrypto/gitian.sigs/README.md

-This repository contains gitian signatures for Bifrost.
+This repository contains gitian signatures for MbPos.
 It should be updated on each release.